oceanicsdotio/oceanics.io/README.md

 Rust to web assembly libraries are in `oceanics-io-wasm`.
 These methods are used both in cloud functions and the web application.

-Presentational aspects of the front-end are part of the `oceanics-io-ui` workspace, so these React components and hooks can be shared across applications.
-We use Storybook to develop and test at the component level.

-Netlify serverless functions are `oceanics-io-fcns`.
+Netlify serverless functions are `oceanics-io-api`.
 These are single purpose endpoints that support secure data access, pre-processing, and sub-setting.

 Static assets are hosted on Netlify.
 The deploy is setup in `netlify.toml`.
 When new commits are checked into the Github repository, the site is built and deployed to [https://www.oceanics.io](https://www.oceanics.io).